Zeuskartik/MediaSliderView/README.md

 }
 ```

 5).
-Register this new class inside your manifest.xml (since this class extends an activity now).
+Register this new class in your manifest.xml file (since this class extends an activity now).

 6).
 Override the 'onCreate' method inside this java class.